coverdash/braintree-oauth-nextjs-example/README.md

 - CORS is properly configured
 - Input validation is implemented

+> [!WARNING]
-> ⚠️ **WARNING**: This project is a demonstration and should not be used in production as-is.
+> This project is a demonstration and should not be used in production as-is.
 Ensure that all sensitive information, such as OAuth tokens and API keys, are stored securely and not in local storage.
 Follow best practices for security and data protection.

 ## Token Storage